scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 SBAS consists of a federated backbone of entities.
 SBAS appears on the outside Internet as a regular BGP-speaking AS.
 Customers of SBAS can leverage the system to route traffic across the SCION network according to their requirements (i.e., latency, geography, ... ).
 SBAS contains globally distributed PoPs that advertise its customer's announcements.
 Traffic is therefore routed as close as possible to the source onto the SCION network.
 The system is further described in chapter 13 of {{CHUAT22}}.

-TODO: Maybe instead of having bullet points, we can just have a paragraph.
-This way we don't give too much importance about this section.
+TODO: Maybe instead of having bullet points, we can just have a very short paragraph explaining that, while there are a lot of extensions (as SCION is extensible :), we do not discuss them now, as the focus is to work on its most fundamental components.
 - *End-host stack*.
 SCION can be deployed though the use of SICON-to-IP conversion or natively on end hosts.
 - Happy eyeballs (and how we extend it)
 - DrKey & dependencies --> {{I-D.garciapardo-drkey}}